At launch in 1997, the median dark rate (excluding hot pixels) for the STIS CCD was about 0.0015 e−

 Analysis of on-orbit data has shown that the annealing process is successful in slowing the growth rate of transient hot pixels (hotter than 0.1 e_

 /s/pix) each month.
 Apart from the transient hot pixels, there is a substantial number of hot pixels that stay persistently hot after anneals.
-In 2012, ~5% of the pixels of the STIS CCD were persistently hot.
-The total number of hot (>0.1 e_
+In early 2014, ~5% of the pixels of the STIS CCD were persistently hot, and the total number of hot (>0.1 e_

-represent pixels with dark current above each listed threshold.
-Note the increase in hot pixels with time.
+illustrates the long-term increase in hot pixel numbers with time.
+The different symbols indicate numbers of pixels with dark current above each listed threshold immediately after an anneal.
 The break in the trend near year 2001 reflects the switch to the STIS Side-2 electronics.
 In this figure, Side-2 darks were scaled to a housing temperature of 18° C, which corresponds to a detector temperature lower than the −

 83° C set point that was used when the Side-1 electronics were functional.
 The large scatter seen in data points just before the start of 2010 is due to the fact that STIS had been turned off and on several times during SMOV4.
 A detailed description of the variation in hot pixel numbers since launch can be found in STIS ISR 1998-06